Data Processing Agreement (“Agreement”)

 “EEA” means the European Economic Area

-“Data Transfer” means a transfer of Personal Data from the Health Organisation to The Manufacturer; or an onward transfer of Personal Data from the Manufacturer to a Subcontracted Processor
+“Data Transfer” means a transfer of Personal Data from the Contracting Authority to the Supplier; or an onward transfer of Personal Data from the Supplier to a Subcontracted Processor

 “Services” means all services and features as described in the Order Form